Advanced search

 Renal impairment

-No dose adjustment is required in patients with mild to moderate renal insufficiency (creatinine clearance ≥ 30 ml/min).
+No dose adjustment is required in patients with mild to moderate renal insufficiency (creatinine clearance >30 ml/min).
 Caution is recommended for use in patients with creatinine clearance < 30 ml/min or in patients undergoing dialysis.

 Patients at risk of renal impairment

-Some patients whose renal function is dependent on the continued inherent activity of the renin-angiotensin-aldosterone system (e.g., patients with severe cardiac insufficiency [NYHA-classification: class IV], bilateral renal artery stenosis, or renal artery stenosis of a solitary kidney) are at increased risk of developing oliguria and/or progressive azotaemia and rarely acute renal failure during therapy with an angiotensin converting enzyme (ACE) inhibitor.
+Some patients whose renal function is dependent on the continued inherent activity of the renin-angiotensin-aldosterone system (e.g., patients with severe cardiac insufficiency [NYHA-classification: class IV], bilateral renal artery stenosis, or renal artery stenosis of a solitary kidney), have risks of developing oliguria and/or progressive azotaemia and rarely acute renal failure during therapy with an angiotensin converting enzyme (ACE) inhibitor.
 These events are more likely to occur in patients treated concomitantly with a diuretic.
 Angiotensin II receptor blockers such as eprosartan have not had adequate therapeutic experience to determine if there is a similar risk of developing renal function compromise in these susceptible patients.When eprosartan is to be used in patients with renal impairment, renal function should be assessed before starting treatment with eprosartan and at intervals during the course of therapy.
 If worsening of renal function is observed during therapy, treatment with eprosartan should be reassessed.

 The following precautions have been included based on experience with other agents in this class and also ACE inhibitors: